Perariyathavar

 Perariyathavar (Names Unknown) is a 2015 Indian Malayalam film directed by Dr. Biju.
 The film revolves around two sweepers and the problems they encounter in life, depicting the agonies of the marginalised section of society.
 The film stars Suraj Venjaramoodu and Indrans.
 It won the National Film Award for Best Film on Environment Conservation/Preservation.
-Movie is credited as 200th film of Suraj.
+The film is credited as 200th film of Suraj.
 Suraj received the National Film Award for Best Actor for his performance.

 Synopsis

 The story revolves around a widowed father and son working as scavengers in Kollam Municipal Corporation and the harsh life they face.
 They belong to a section of society which is marginalized in the mainstream.
 The father is working as a temporary cleaning sweeper.
 Chami is his friend and fellow worker who belongs to a tribal community.
 They collect the garbage from the city streets into a vehicle and dump it at a rural village.
 Sometimes father takes his son along with him.
 During the journey in a trash vehicle, father and son see and experience the life of many nameless, faceless marginalised people, including themselves, in the midst of huge buildings and roaring vehicles.